Provides an interface for developers to easily add PHP code to posts and widgets via selectable shortcodes.

 Technically speaking, your code doesn't have to output anything -- some scripts may only need to execute on the back-end and remain out of site.

 Check to make sure the bug is actually in the plugin and not in one of your Snippets.
 This plugin attempts to act primarily as a transparent pass-through, and the error messages should be confined to your code (hopefully not mine).
-If there's something goofy going on, please let me know by filing a bug report.
+The plugin is no longer maintained, so if there is a bug in the code, you'll have to find a way to fix it yourself.

 Requires: 3.0 or higher